JDOdea/raspberry-pi-rgb-led-matrix/README.md

 ### Bad interaction with Sound
 If sound is enabled on your Pi, this will not work together with the LED matrix, as both need the same internal hardware sub-system (a first test to see if you are affected is to run the program with `--led-no-hardware-pulse` and see if things work fine then).

+If you run `lsmod` and see the `snd_bcm2835` module, this could be causing trouble.
+(The library actually exits if it finds this module to be loaded).